mtumilowicz/designPatterns/README.md

 * theory: `decorator` is used when we want to extend implementation in run-time (as an alternative to inheritance).
 It is obtain by wrapping classes in an object called `decorator`.
-* example: We have `BasicCar implements Car` that cost 1, and we want to have two upgrades: LuxuryCar and SportsCar.
-Using inheritance will cause a lot of problems - for example wiring dependencies between them (what in the case of another types, for example ConvertibleCar), so we decide to use `CarDecorator` and two appropriate classes that extends it:
+* example: We have `BasicCar implements Car`, and we want to have two
+upgrades: `LuxuryCar` and `SportsCar`.
+Using inheritance will cause a lot of problems - for example wiring dependencies between them (what in the case of another types, for example `ConvertibleCar`?!), so we decide to use `CarDecorator` and two appropriate classes that extends it:
 `LuxuryCar`, `SportsCar`.
-Dependency is decoupled then - we could easily make Luxury-Sport car and Sport-Luxury car (and they are, like in real life, not the same!).
+Dependency is decoupled then - we could easily make Luxury-Sport car and Sport-Luxury car (and they are, like in real life, not the same thing!).
 ### facade
 ### flyweight
 ### proxy